Pak Opposition to boycott Parliament session on PM Khan's vote of confidence; claims moral victory | Politics

-In a relief for Pakistan Prime Minister Imran Khan on the eve of a vote of confidence on his government, the Opposition alliance on Friday announced that they will boycott the floor test, claiming that their candidate's victory in the Senate election was itself a ''no-confidence motion'' against the premier.
+In a relief for Pakistan Prime Minister Imran Khan on the eve of a vote of confidence on his government, the Opposition alliance on Friday announced that they will boycott the floor test as their candidate's triumph in the Senate election was itself a moral victory against the premier.

-The announcement from the chief of the PDM, a 10-party Opposition alliance, comes after Khan delivered an address to the nation, explaining why he was seeking a vote of confidence in the wake of the Senate elections in which the opposition managed to stage an upset.
+The announcement from the chief of the PDM, a 10-party Opposition alliance, comes after Khan addressed the nation on Thursday, explaining why he was seeking a vote of confidence in the wake of the Senate elections in which the Opposition managed to stage an upset.

 PDM candidate and former prime minister Yusuf Raza Gilani defeated ruling Pakistan Tehreek-e-Insaf (PTI) candidate Abdul Hafeez Shaikh on Wednesday, in a major blow to Khan, who had personally campaigned for his Cabinet colleague.

-''So when the president talks about losing trust to call the session of the National Assembly, then this further strengthens the stance of the Opposition,'' he was quoted as saying by the Dawn newspaper.
+''So when the president talks about losing trust to call the session of the National Assembly, then this further strengthens the stance of the Opposition,'' he said.

-Prime Minister Khan has convened a meeting of his allies on Friday to firm up his strategy, a day ahead of seeking a vote of confidence from the National Assembly following a key defeat in this week's closely-contested Senate elections.
+Ahead the floor test, Prime Minister Khan met his allies on Friday to firm up a strategy in Parliament, where his candidate, Shaikh, was defeated by a margin of 5 votes just two days ago.

+Khan met the lawmakers from Mutahida Qaumi Movement Pakistan (MQM-P), Pakistan Muslim League Quaid-e-Azam (PML-Q) and Grand Democratic Alliance (GDA) and discussed the vote of confidence.

+The premier also held a meeting with his parliamentary party leaders and discussed various issues, said Minister for Science Fawad Chaudhry.

+''We are confident that the Prime Minister will easily get vote of confidence as the entire party is behind him,” he said.

-Khan needs the support of 171 lawmakers in the National Assembly, currently having 341 members out of total 342, as one seat is vacant.
+He said Khan needs support of 171 lawmakers in the National Assembly, currently having 341 members out of total 342, while “our woman candidate got 174 votes in the same House”.

-Khan's PTI has 157 lawmakers.
-The Opposition Pakistan Muslim League-Nawaz has 83 member and the Pakistan Peoples Party has 55 lawmakers.
-PTI leaders have said they are confident that Khan will overcome the floor test.

-Minister for Science Fawad Chaudhry said that Khan will easily win the confidence vote as PTI's woman candidate for Senate, Fouzia Arshad, got 174 votes on Wednesday and won in the house where Shaikh got 164 votes and was defeated.
+He was referring to Fozia Arsahd who won while Shaikh lost in the same elections.

+Education Minister Shafqat Mahmood said that the vote of confidence will be held in an open setting, which means that it will be hard for any PTI lawmakers to openly defy the Prime Minister.

 The meeting was summoned by Chief Election Commissioner Sikandar Sultan Raja.